 The smithies are small structures, with grass roofs and no sides.
-At one end is the bellows, consisting of two upright wooden cylinders in which pistons of wood packed with chicken feathers and corn husks are worked alternately up and xhibit illustrating methods of skillful iron workers on the island of Luzon woman is represented as having just brought water to the forge for this purpose.
+At one end is the bellows, consisting of two upright wooden cylinders in which pistons of wood packed with chicken feathers and corn husks are worked alternately up and woman is represented as having just brought water to the forge for this purpose.